therealcooperpark/hero/README.md

 # HERO
 **H**ighways **E**numerated by **R**ecombination **O**bservations

-**>>Some people have found it exceedingly difficult to download and use this program in its current state.
-I will update this when I have found time to address these concerns properly.
-If you'd still like to use this, please email me and I will happily provide 1-on-1 assistance to get this working for you!<<**

 HERO is a pipeline, written in Python, designed to parse and visualize highways of genome-wide recombination using the output of the recombination detection tool [fastGEAR](https://mostowylab.com/news/fastgear?rq=fastgear).
 Currently, it works in 3 steps: